kbokhonko/onliner/README.md

-# Onliner-by-todd
+# Onlinerbytodd

-# Built off of the onliner gem, but renamed so I could deploy it on rubygems,
+* Built off of the onliner gem, but renamed so I could deploy it on rubygems,
-# this version plays nice with Heroku and RedisToGo, as of June 6, 2014.
+* this version plays nice with Heroku and RedisToGo, as of June 6, 2014.

 Gem for Rails application - provides you list of online users (for authentication gem 'devise')